gojko/cloudfront-ab-testing/article.md

 ```

-Importantly, this function includes everyone in the test.
+It's important to note that this function includes everyone in the test.
 Depending on your traffic patterns and test needs, you may want to explicitly exclude bots, search engines and web scrapers from the test, as that can skew results.
 You can use [AWS WAF Bot control](https://aws.amazon.com/waf/features/bot-control/) to mark bots and then exclude them from the test results.

 To restrict test participants geographically, or to a specific device, you can use the additional [CloudFront request headers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-cloudfront-headers.html).
 For example, CloudFront automatically adds the `CloudFront-Viewer-Country-Name` header which we could use to run a test visitors from a specific country, or `CloudFront-Is-Desktop-Viewer` and `CloudFront-Is-Mobile-Viewer` headers to run tests only on mobile or desktop viewers.